MicroEJ/docs/glossary.rst

 .. glossary::

    Add-On Library
-      An Add-On Library is a pure `Managed Code`_ (Java, Javascript, managed-C, etc.) library.
+      An Add-On Library is a pure `Managed Code`_ (Java, Javascript, Managed C, etc.) library.
 It runs over one or more Foundation Libraries.

    Abstraction Layer
-      An Abstraction Layer is the code (C, asm, etc.) that implements a Foundation Library's low-level APIs over a board support package (BSP) or a C library.
+      An Abstraction Layer is the native code (C, asm, etc.) that implements a Foundation Library's low-level APIs over a board support package (BSP) or a C library.

    Application
       An Application is a software program that runs on a MICROEJ VEE.